samjones00/docs/docs/_documentation/studio.md

 **Studio** replaces the [ServiceStack Admin UI](https://github.com/ServiceStack/Admin) where it provides a UX-friendly UI for accessing AutoQuery & Crud Services but will also gain UI features for taking advantage of various ServiceStack Plugins & Features, e.g. in this initial release it includes UI's for **Managing DB Validation Rules** & for viewing the **Executable Audit History of Tables** updated through AutoCrud Services.

-**Studio** is a capability-based Admin UI where it only enables its different management UI's depending on which features each remote ServiceStack Instance has enabled & whether the Signed In User has access to them.
+### Requires v5.9+

-This ability is enabled via the `/metadata/app` endpoint which returns metadata information about which plugins are enabled, what features they're configured with and whether they're protected behind User Roles.
-As such it will only be able to manage ServiceStack instances running **v5.9+** versions.
+**Studio** capability-based Admin UI is enabled via the `/metadata/app` endpoint which returns metadata information about which plugins are enabled, what features they're configured with and what User Roles they're protected behind (if any).
+As such it's only able to manage **v5.9+** ServiceStack instances.

 You'll need the latest [app dotnet tool](/netcore-windows-desktop) which is bundled with the latest Chromium which provides the Desktop UI: